vbmobile/mobile-id-wallet-documentation/docs/Features/MobileIdWalletSDK/BoardingPasses/Index.md

     ```swift
 	extension BoardingPassManagerSampleUsage {
-	    /// Scan boarding pass using the device camera
+	    /// Scans a boarding pass using the device camera, parses its information, and stores it in the wallet.
 	    func scanBoardingPass() {
 	        let viewController = UIViewController()
 	        Task {
-	            /// Scan boarding pass using the device camera
 	            try? await mobileIdWallet.scanBoardingPass(.init(
 	                viewController: viewController,
 	                parameters: .init(validateBoardingPass: true)